SanityLinux/Base/README.md

 All configurations are done via plaintext files, or shell scripts.

-Shells included are zsh, csh, ksh, and fish.
-Zsh is bash-compatible, however bash will be available via pkgsrc.
+Shells included are bash, csh, ksh, and fish.

 ## The Pür Linux Team
 * Rainbow - Project Lead